DPDK/dpdk/doc/guides/sample_app_ug/cmd_line.rst

         export RTE_TARGET=x86_64-native-linuxapp-gcc

-    Refer to the *Intel® DPDK Getting Started Guide* for possible RTE_TARGET values.
+    Refer to the *DPDK Getting Started Guide* for possible RTE_TARGET values.

 #.
 Build the application: